Payroll Deductions

 Q: An employer loans an employee money, and per a written agreement takes money from each of the employee's paycheck as an installment payment on the loan, but the employee quits before the balance owed is paid.
 Can the employer deduct the outstanding loan balance from the employee's final paycheck?

-A: No. Although a California court has held that deductions for the periodic installment payments on a loan made to an employee by the employer are permissible when authorized in writing by the employee, the court also concluded that the balloon (lump sum) payment of the outstanding balance to be made at the time the employment relationship ends is not allowed notwithstanding the fact the employee has given his or her written consent to such a payment.
+A: No. Deductions for the periodic installment payments on a loan made to an employee by the employer are permissible when authorized in writing by the employee.
+However, balloon (lump sum) payments of the outstanding balance to be made at the time the employment relationship ends is not allowed notwithstanding the fact the employee has given his or her written consent to such a payment.
 When the employment relationship ends, the employer can only deduct the amount of one installment payment from the employee's final paycheck.

 Q: Can an employer deduct anything from an employee's paycheck if the employee comes to work late?